 Death and bereavement are incredibly personal experiences and no two people ever experience loss in the same way.
 Ultimately, my work is an expression of my life’s experience.
 Creating artworks to help others celebrate those loved and lost edges me closer to making my peace with the journey.
 My hope is that by incorporating these special pieces into your daily life, you too may uncover the gifts and wisdom they have to offer, with the hope that they too are able to truly honour their grief.

 My Support Tribe

 I have a wonderful tribe of supporters.
-The two most influential champions are my remarkable Fiancé Matthew and our gorgeous rescue puppy Poppy.
+The most influential champions are my remarkable Fiancé Matthew, our darling daughter Olive and our quirky rescue dog Poppy.

 Matthew provides assistance in my studio, ferries me to my creative destinations and is rather clever with his merchandising skills.
 He is a keen fisherman and an exceptional chef.